 Another important tool in monitoring the efficacy of CHF treatment is waveform capnography.
 In the case of determining CHF, asthma, or chronic obstructive pulmonary disease (COPD) as a cause of a patient’s respiratory distress, capnography is extremely useful.
 Both the pulmonary edema associated with CHF and the bronchospasm from asthma may produce wheezing in patient’s, the actual end-tidal carbon dioxide waveforms are different.
 A normal capnograph is rectangular in nature, indicating normal exhalation of carbon dioxide.
 As carbon dioxide is soluble in water, CHF patient’s will have a normal capnograph, even if they present to emergency medical services providers with wheezing.
 This is different from the shark fin appearance of a bronchospastic waveform.

-The management of CHF is with a multidisciplinary team that includes an emergency department physician, nurse practitioner, cardiologist, internist, and intensivist.
+The management of CHF is with an interprofessional team that includes an emergency department physician, nurse practitioner, cardiologist, internist, and intensivist.
 On the field, EMS can only assess the vital signs but cannot confirm the presence of CHF.
 The key is to keep the patient upright, provide oxygen and limit IV fluids.
 These patients need immediate transport to a medical facility. the role of EMS is not to make a diagnosis but to safely transport the patient without delay.

 |||Mosesso VN Jr,Dunford J,Blackwell T,Griswell JK, Prehospital therapy for acute congestive heart failure: state of the art.
 Prehospital emergency care : official journal of the National Association of EMS Physicians and the National Association of State EMS Directors.
 2003 Jan-Mar; [PubMed PMID: 12540139]|